 - Gather information.

-- Serve as intermediary between the suspect and defectives.
+- Serve as intermediary between you and detectives.

-In many cases, a Nevada attorney can appear on the defendant’s behalf at the arraignment.
+In many cases, a Nevada attorney can appear on your behalf at the arraignment.

 8. Can my lawyer speak with the D.A. while I am under investigation?